 Yann LeCun is Silver Professor of Computer Science and Neural Science at the Courant Institute of Mathematical Sciences and the Center for Neural Science of New York University.
 After an Electrical Engineer Diploma from ESIEE (Paris), he obtained a PhD in Computer Science from Université Pierre et Marie Curie (Paris) in 1987, and became a postdoctoral fellow at the University of Toronto.
 He joined AT&T Bell Laboratories in Holmdel, NJ, in 1988, and became head of the Image Processing Research Department at AT&T Labs-Research in 1996.
 He joined NYU as a professor in 2003, after a brief tenure at the NEC Research Institute in Princeton.
 His current interests include machine learning, computer perception and vision, robotics, and computational neuroscience.
 He has published over 150 technical papers and book chapters on these topics as well as on neural networks, handwriting recognition, image processing and compression, and VLSI design.
 His handwriting recognition technology is used by several banks around the world to read checks.
 His image compression technology, called DjVu, is used by hundreds of web sites and publishers and millions of users to access scanned documents on the Web, and his image recognition methods are used in deployed systems by companies such as Google, Microsoft, NEC, France Telecom and several startup companies for document recognition, human-computer interaction, image indexing, and video analytics.
 He is the co-founder of MuseAmi, a music technology company.

-Janna Levin is an astrophysicist and writer.
-She has contributed to the understanding of black holes, the cosmology of extra dimensions, and gravitational waves in the shape of spacetime.
-Levin is the author of the popular-science book, How the Universe Got Its Spots and the Pen/Bingham prize winning book, A Madman Dreams of Turing Machines.
-Levin is a Professor at Barnard/Columbia and was recently named a Guggenheim Fellow.
+Janna Levin is a professor of physics and astronomy at Barnard College of Columbia University and the author of Black Hole Blues and Other Songs from Outer Space.
+She is also director of sciences at Pioneer Works, a center for arts and sciences in Brooklyn, and has contributed to an understanding of black holes, the cosmology of extra dimensions, and gravitational waves in the shape of spacetime.
+Her previous books include How the Universe Got Its Spots and a novel, A Madman Dreams of Turing Machines, which won the PEN/Bingham Prize.
+She was recently named a Guggenheim fellow.

 Josh Tenenbaum is a professor of Computational Cognitive Science in the Department of Brain and Cognitive Sciences at MIT, and a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL).
 He studies learning, reasoning and perception in humans and machines, with the twin goals of understanding human intelligence in computational terms and bringing computers closer to human capacities.